robinoldman/bike-site/README.md

 ![old lighthouse](./assets/images/lighthouse%20old.png)
 ![new lighthouse](./assets/images/loighthouse%20new.png)

-The game scored high ion everyting paprt from SEO it scored 84 the issues were the gaps betwee nthe buttons and the website not containing meta data.
+The game scored high on everyting apart from SEO it scored 84 the issues were the gaps betwee nthe buttons and the website not containing meta data.

 ##ISSUES DURING TESTING

-during testing I realised thaty not all iof the gamne was visible during the mobile vieww.
+During testing I realised that not all of the game was visible during the mobile view.
 I changed the breakpoint and the size of the font as well as the size of the refresh button.

+I also realised that the font was far to small for the desktop view and changed the size for a desktop.

-during the javascript validation I realised that I had not changed a function that i had renamed
+During the javascript validation I realised that I had not changed a function that I had renamed.
+I gave the function the appropriate name

+I also discovered I was not using the variable 'letter' and I deleted it.

-During testing i realised that my buttons were too close together for a mobile. i changed the size of the gap between them
+During testing I realised that my buttons were too close together for a mobile.
+I changed the size of the gap between them to make them more accessible.

-During testing I realised that although there were no commas between the dashes for the initial word, when a letter was guessed commas appeared.
+During testing I realised that, although there were no commas between the dashes for the initial word, when a letter was guessed commas appeared.
 I changed the position of my.join to solve this.